Champlain Arsenal

 Champlain Arsenal was a 19th-century fortification near Vergennes, Vermont.
 Two buildings, built in 1825, still stand and make up the oldest remaining buildings of the Vermont Industrial School, now a Job Corps center.
-The two arsenal buildings have been shuttered since the 1970's.
+The two arsenal buildings have been shuttered since the 1970s.

 Origins

 The Army established this federal arsenal in 1826 or 1828.
 It contained quarters for officers, barracks, a magazine, ordnance storehouses, and munitions storehouses.

 Antebellum operations

 Josiah Gorgas briefly served at Champlain Arsenal.

 First abandonment

 The Army discontinued Champlain Arsenal in 1855.